MicrosoftDocs/dynamics-365-intelligent-order-management/transfer-order-in-iom.md

 ![Transferheader.](media/Transferheader.png)

-Following tables need to be synched for products
+The following tables need to be synched for products:

 - Worker
 - Modes of delivery